Frequently Asked Questions

 Q. Is this pet good with kids?

-A. Our pets come from the streets so their interaction with children is unknown and we do not have test children to try out with them.
+A. Our pets are rescues so their interaction with children is unknown and we do not have test children to try out with them.
 We attempt to flag any pets that we would not recommend with children, and we’ll do our best to help you select the best pet for your household.
 However, the final decision and responsibility about what pet to adopt lies with parents.
 It is also important to ask yourself how your kids would be with a pet.
 It is unreasonable to expect that even the most docile dog or cat who is startled by a child screaming, grabbing, hitting, or abusing the animal would not react.
 Training is always helpful, not only for the dog but for the entire family to know how to manage a new dog.
 For more information on dogs and kids, go to our Tips for Introducing a New Pet to the Home page.

 Q. Is this dog housebroken?